-Steps South Bend has taken to become solar friendly
+What steps has South Bend taken to become solar friendly?

 South Bend reviewed and streamlined internal processes, clarified zoning ordinance language, trained firefighters on solar safety, and trained city staff to create a more seamless permitting and inspection process for new solar projects.

 The South Bend Common Council issued two resolutions (4578-16, 4650-17) in support of a transition to clean energy.
 The Historic Preservation Commission passed Resolution 17-03 encouraging building owners in Local Historic Districts to apply for approval of solar installations on a case-by-case basis.

-For installers: Where can I get more information about permitting and inspection process for solar installations in South Bend
+For installers: Where can I get more information about permitting and inspection process for solar installations in South Bend?

-The Building Department provides an Electrical Permit Application for solar, as well as Solar Photovoltaic Permit Guidelines (helpful for determining which type of review process will be required for your permit) and Solar Installer Guidelines for inspections.
+The Building Department provides an Electrical Permit Application for solar, as well as Solar Photovoltaic Permit Guidelines (helpful for determining which type of review process will be required for your permit) and Solar Installer Guidelines for installers to prepare for inspections.

 Grid-tied solar energy systems require approval from the electric utility Indiana Michigan Power prior to installation.
 Instructions for submitting an Interconnection Application to Indiana Michigan Power through the online platform can be found on their Installing Generating Equipment page.